 - Achieve a minimum cumulative GPA of 2.00, with no grade lower than a 1.00 for any course that applies to the program. - Complete a minimum of 60 quarter credit hours, comprised of a minimum of 40 quarter credit hours in core classes and a minimum of 20 quarter credit hours in general education courses. - Meet their financial obligations.
-Students who fail to meet these obligations may have their official transcripts and/or diploma withheld.
+Students who fail to meet these obligations may have their diploma or degree withheld.